juju/docs/src/en/controllers-backup.md

 ### Creating a backup

 The `create-backup` command is used to create a backup.
-It does so by generating an archive on the controller (a *remote* backup), and unless the `--no-download` option is used, it will also be downloaded to the Juju client system as a 'tar.gz' file (a *local* backup).
+It does so by generating an archive and downloading it to the Juju client system as a 'tar.gz' file (a *local* backup).
+If the `--keep-copy` option is used then a copy of the archive will also remain on the controller (a *remote* backup).
+With the aid of the `--no-download` option a local backup can be prevented, but since the archive must be kept somewhere, this option implies `--keep-copy`.

 The name of the backup is composed of the creation time (in UTC) and a unique identifier.

 The below examples assume the existence of the following controllers (output to `juju controllers`):